 Show up to class this semester prepared and ready to participate in class discussions.
 Let’s be honest, it isn’t fun having to play catch-up in a class, especially during the first few weeks of juggling with a new full schedule.
 Buying your books early and keeping up with important readings will prevent future nervous breakdowns, which always seem to occur right before midterms.
 More importantly, early preparation will provide you a feeling of confidence and control over your hectic workload and will lighten the load as the semester proceeds.

 Benjamin Franklin once said “Early to bed and early to rise makes a man, healthy wealthy and wise.”
 Attempt waking up and dozing off around similar times every day, if possible.
 Also try to maintain a standard study time every day where you typically find yourself being the most productive.
 Dont forget to include pleasurable activities in this schedule such as excercising or bonding time with friends.
 Once you find a consistent schedule that works best for you, you will become better able to manage your current workload and you may even find yourself with more free time and less procrastination time.
 Productivity is key!

 Organize your Materials and Your Work Space

-Keep your class notes and course work in order, ledgible and easy to reference.
+Keep your class notes and course work in order, legible and easy to reference.
 One way to easily reference information is to use consistent color codes in your notebooks, folders and highlighters.
 This organization will pay dividends when you need to cram for an exam.
 Also, make sure you have a clean study area that is free from distractions such as friends, television or music.
 Go there when you want to get your work with done with an air of efficiency.